bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Overcast
+- Misty
-- 93% humidity
+- 94% humidity
-- 7 mph wind
+- 5 mph wind
-- 97% cloud cover
+- 89% cloud cover
-- 50 AQI 🟩
+- 51 AQI 🟨
-- 0.8 inches of rain expected in the next 48 hours
+- 0.82 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>